 Environmental monitoring results continue to demonstrate that, except for penetrating radiation, environmental radiological impact due to SLAC operation is not distinguishable from natural environmental sources.
-During 1977, the maximum neutron dose near the site boundary was 8.2 mrem.
-This represents about 8.2% of the annual dose from natural sources at this elevation, and 1.6% of the technical standard of 500 mrem per person annually.
+During 1978, the maximum neutron dose near the site boundary was 6.6 mrem.
+This represents about 6.6% of the annual dose from natural sources at this elevation, and 1.3% of the technical standard of 500 mrem per person annually.1 Results appear in Table 2.

-There have been no measurable increases in radioactivity in ground water attributable to SLAC operations.
-Because of the extended drought, very few well water samples were collected and analyzed during 1977.
-Construction activities have temporarily placed our sampling stations for the sanitary and storm sewers out of service.
+There have been no measurable increases in radioactivity in ground water attributable to SLAC operations since 1966.
+Because of major new construction, well water samples were not collected and analyzed during 1978.
+Construction activities have also temporarily placed our sampling stations for the sanitary and storm sewers out of service.
 They will be re-established as soon as construction activities permit.

-Airborne radioactivity released from SLAC also continues to make only a negligible entironmental impact, and results in a site boundary annual dose of less than 0.01 mrem; this represents less than 0.01% of the annual dose from the natural radiation environment, and about 0.002% of the technical standard.
+Airborne radioactivity released from SLAC continues to make only a negligible environmental impact, and results in a site boundary annual dose of less than 0.01 mrem; this represents less than 0.01% of the annual dose from the natural radiation environment, and about 0.002% of the technical standard.